Aemets’ airsensePosted: January 4, 2013

 If a person could smell clouds and lightning, damp air meant nothing more dreadful than rain.
 Aemets sensed airshapes, though, and their bones told them when to run.
 It seemed to Pergerine that damp air could show aemetkind the shape of trouble, enough to forewarn them of town-razing varieties of sickness.
 Maythwind might need his pile of plant stones; aemet worries sporadically came true.

--Remedy, a story of Aligare, Chapter 3
+-Remedy, a Story of Aligare, Chapter 3

 Or they might feel motion off in the forest and wonder if it’s something dangerous.
 Korvi and ferrin sometimes bristle their feathers or fur in unconscious response, and aemets can very clearly feel the motion — and worry if they’ve caused offense.
-Aemets respect privacy, but they can walk by a home and sense whether there are people moving inside.
+Aemets respect privacy, but they can walk past a home and sense whether there are people moving inside.
 You know what they say: ignorance is bliss.

 Why use airsense in the world of Aligare?
 It’s not strictly necessary to any plot I’ve developed so far.
 Well, I developed airsense because I wanted to make aemets more distinct as a race, and have their insect-like antennae affect the way they perceive their surroundings.
 There’s no point making them insect people if they see the world the same way as a regular ol’ human.
 And I just like imagining different ways of perceiving and describing the world.
 That’s something the fantasy genre can excell at, when it tries.